 Example of Vmware Horizon client

 Note: a certificate thumbprint value could be different from the one shown above.

 To simply retrieve the certificate thumbprint, press the browse button and click the executable you want to include.
 The certificate thumbprint value will be automatically retrieved for you and the form will be populated.
 Click Add and OK.

-The list of rules above will only allow the Citrix Receiver, the VMware Client and all Windows binary, the others will be blocked and a message will be displayed.
+The list of rules above will only allow VMware Client and some Windows binary, the others will be blocked and a message will be displayed.

 Additionally, when creating a rule, there are relationships and conditions you can use to match or not a specific file name, size of the file, last modified date and time, Windows OS binary and all the other options in the profile editor.

 The rule that denies the locally installed MS Paint application, from executing would show the user accessing that application will this dialog message:

 Application execution prevention rule processing is sequenced by the relationship between each condition in the rule and the preceding condition.
 For ‘and’ conditions the conditional test must all pass.
 For ‘or’ conditions they are examined as a “one of many” situation.
 The 1st condition in the rule will ignore the ‘relationship’ field as there are no preceding conditions.
 In the following example, we show a rule to allow only 2 very specific versions of “Calculator” given the cert thumbprint and sizes.

 First, we want to ensure the correct path, so we add a condition to verify the filename.
 “Image Name” represents the full path and filename and the only condition where the upper/lower case does not matter.

 Secondly, we want to allow 2 possible file sizes.
 To do this we add another condition to test the file size as shown below.
 The value to check was obtained using the “Browse” action and selecting the required binary – the editor will automatically select the appropriate value and populate the field.